-I am pleased to invite you to attend the 2018 Annual Meeting of Stockholders of Avid Technology, Inc. The annual meeting will be held on May 8, 2018, at 8:30 a.m. local time, at 75 Network Drive, Burlington, Massachusetts.
+I am pleased to invite you to attend the 2020 Annual Meeting of Stockholders of Avid Technology, Inc. The annual meeting will be held on April 30, 2020 at 8:30 a.m. eastern time, at 75 Network Drive, Burlington, Massachusetts.

 You will find information regarding the business to be conducted at the annual meeting in our notice of annual meeting and proxy statement.
 Stockholders will receive a notice of Internet availability of the proxy materials instead of a printed copy of the proxy materials.
-The notice of Internet availability includes instructions for accessing the proxy materials over the Internet or requesting a printed copy of the proxy materials by mail or an electronic copy by email.
+The notice of Internet availability includes instructions for accessing the proxy materials over the Internet or requesting a printed copy of the materials by mail or an electronic copy by email.